Spice Up Your Meals: Top Ethiopian Spices You Must Try

 Ethiopian cuisine is remarkably vegetarian and vegan-friendly, making it an excellent choice for those who follow plant-based diets.
 Here are some popular vegetarian and vegan options and their unique characteristics:

-• Shiro: Shiro is a versatile Ethiopian dish suitable for both vegetarians and vegans.
+• Shiro: Shiro is a versatile Ethiopian dish suitable for vegetarians and vegans.
 It’s a thick stew made from roasted and ground legumes (such as chickpeas or lentils) and seasoned with berbere spice.
 The dish’s consistency can vary from a thick paste to a soupy consistency.

 • Injera: Injera, the traditional Ethiopian sourdough flatbread, is naturally vegan and gluten-free.
-It’s a staple accompaniment to most Ethiopian meals and serves as both a utensil and a side dish.
+It’s a staple accompaniment to most Ethiopian meals and serves as a utensil and a side dish.

 Ethiopian Beverages: